ORelio/Sound-Manager/UserManual/Readme-En.txt

  - 3.0.1 : Reduce startup sound delay on Windows 8+, Fix some sounds not playing on Windows 10
  - 3.0.2 : Remove startup sound delay on Windows 8+, Add support for Windows 11
  - 3.1.0 : Add more sounds, fix handling of readonly files, add categories on download utility
+ - 3.1.1 : Fix startup sound in multi-user context, bug introduced in version 3.0.2

 =====
  FAQ